kcarnold/cs344/content/project/index.md

 3. **Research** along one of the directions listed [on this page](research/).

     - For these projects, any meaningful progress towards answering the research question will be considered a successful project, if reported well.

+## General Advice

+- **Repeat trials** with different random seeds.
+Consider the variability of results.
+- **Notice decisions** you make during data prep and modeling.
+  - What data did you omit?
+  - How did you set up the modeling problem?
+  - What’s missing?
+- **Analyze errors**
+  - What systematic mistakes did the model make?
+  - What effect did decisions have on those mistakes?

+Technically: **keep it simple**.
+A thoughtful analysis of a technically simple thing is much better than a hasty analysis of a technically fancy thing.

+See the Resources page here, especially [Tools](/resources/#tools).

 <!--